eskezje/useplatformtick-research/Research.md

 // Which is:
 return 0;  // NULL pointer
 ```
+## 6. HalpFindTimer Function Analysis

+### 6.1 Function Parameter Investigation

-Can we maybe dig deeper into what HalpFindTimer does?
+Maybe we can dig deeper into what HalpFindTimer does?
 I will make some assumptions as to what each argument in `HalpFindTimer` does:
 ```c
 ULONG_PTR *__fastcall HalpFindTimer(int a1, int a2, int a3, int a4, char a5)
 a1 = Timer type/ID
 ```

+### 6.2 Timer Type Identification Method

 But how do we know what timer type/ID we are currently using?
 We can look at